Pathline FoundryPathline Foundry

 There is a release valve: with an approved noncompliance mitigation plan, the penalty drops to 30% of $5,000 + $0.20 per sq ft.
 In other words, an owner who can't hit the target on time but commits to a credible path forward pays a fraction of the full amount.
 As for Tier 2, there are currently no Tier 2 penalties at all.
 The obligation is to report, and that is it for now.

 On the client side, Energy Trust of Oregon also offers a BPS pathway with incentives and hands-on help for owners.
-It is a complementary resource, worth lining up alongside ECAPP rather than instead of it.
+It is a complementary resource, worth lining up alongside the state and federal programs rather than instead of them.

 Oregon vs. Washington